 Pricing: Approximately $10/employee/month (Core), $17/employee/month (Pro), $25/employee/month (Elite).
 Minimum $250/month for companies under 25 employees.

 Limitations: AI capabilities are thinner than dedicated onboarding platforms.
 The sentiment analysis and advanced insights require the most expensive tier.
-If you need deeply personalized onboarding journeys, BambooHR's rule-based approach may feel rigid.
+Teams needing deeply personalized journeys often find BambooHR’s rule-based approach too rigid.

 Exploring AI-powered recruitment automation tools to pair with your onboarding platform?
 That combination - automated sourcing into automated onboarding - is where the real time savings stack up.